-A childcare sufficiency assessment compares the supply of early education and childcare places in an area to the demand for places.
+A Childcare Sufficiency Assessment (CSA) compares the supply of early education and childcare places in an area to the demand for places.
 Demand for childcare is based on the number of children in the area.
-By comparing the supply of places being provided by pre-schools, nurseries, childminders and schools with demand, we can identify whether there are requirements for more places, and in which areas or communities.
+By comparing the supply and type of places provided by all providers for childcare provision with demand, the LA can assess the market and prioritise actions to address issues.

-The Childcare Sufficiency Assessment will be of interest to parents, providers and anyone investigating the supply of childcare across North Yorkshire.
-It provides an overview of the childcare market across the county and is used by both North Yorkshire County Council and existing and prospective childcare providers to determine where new or additional provision is required in order to meet national statutory duties.
+The CSA will be of interest to parents, providers and anyone investigating the supply of childcare across North Yorkshire.
+It provides an overview of the childcare market across the county.
+It is used by North Yorkshire County Council and existing and prospective childcare providers to determine where new additional or different provision is required in order to meet childcare needs.

-The content of the sufficiency assessment is defined in the DFE 2017 Early Education and Childcare Statutory Guidance, Annual reports and termly updates can be accessed here: https://www.northyorks.gov.uk/early-education-places-and-funding
+The content of the CSA is defined in the Early Education and Childcare Statutory Guidance for local authorities Sept 2018.
+Please see the following Annual report:

 Parents can find information about place availability through the Families Information Service and online: https://www.northyorks.gov.uk/search-childcare